PlaidCloud/website/content/en/docs/reference/access-authn-authz/rbac.md

 <!-- body -->
 RBAC authorization uses the `rbac.authorization.k8s.io`
 {{< glossary_tooltip text="API group" term_id="api-group" >}} to drive authorization
-decisions, allowing you to dynamically configure policies through the Kubernetes API.
+decisions, allowing you to dynamically configure policies through the PlaidCloud API.

 To enable RBAC, start the {{< glossary_tooltip text="API server" term_id="kube-apiserver" >}}
 with the `--authorization-mode` flag set to a comma-separated list that includes `RBAC`;